secretstartups/handbook/stock-options/index.html.md

 ## Restricted Stock Units

-As of 2021-09-04, offers Restricted Stock Units (RSUs) for all future equity grants for both existing and new team members.
+As of 2021-09-04, GitLab offers Restricted Stock Units (RSUs) for all future equity grants for both existing and new team members.

 ### Why the change to RSUs?